Dorcas-Amoo/ms4-project-arikefoods/README.md

 2. Stripe's security system (Influenced by Code Institute's Boutique Ado project).
 3. Get_object_or_404 instances in the views.
 4. User authentication before accessing certain pages. e.g The Checkout Page.
+5. Tried accessing the admin portal with another user's account but was denied access.

 + **Responsiveness Testing**
 1. During construction, I regularly test the site against its *Responsiveness* by clicking on **Inspect** to view the *developer tool*.